Download free PDF

 Atopic Dermatitis Drugs Market Analysis

 Based on drug class, the market is segmented into corticosteroids, calcineurin inhibitors, biologics, phosphodiesterase-4 (PDE-4) inhibitors, and other drug classes.
-The global market for atopic dermatitis drugs was valued at USD 11.1 billion in 2023.
-The biologics segment dominated the market with the largest revenue share of 41.3% in 2024.
+The biologics segment dominated the market with the market share of 41.4% in 2025.

 • For instance, in September 2024, Eli Lilly and Company reported that their EBGLYSS (lebrikizumab-lbkz) 250 mg/2ml injection was approved by the U.S. FDA, which is a targeted IL-13 inhibitor for the treatment of patients aged twelve years and older.